- 1 What exactly is a good Domain Name?

 Choose a Name That Sticks

 Strategies on your business tactics from day one and right from the time you start thinking about your domain.
-Think of a name that is not just another boring addition to so many that already exists.
+Think of a name that is not just another boring addition to so many that already exist.
 Be unique in whatever name you pick.
 Do not go for something just because it is in trend.

 Trendy stuff disappears just like the trend.
 Classic is what is going to stay forever.
 You want it to create a buzz and not to add to the noise out there.
 A great way to do it is to use Blog Name Generators.

 It’s time to find out how creative you are.
 To be brandable, your name needs to capture the essence of your brand.
 Try figuring out what exactly your needs are.
 You can try answering the following few questions before starting your selection.

 - What do you want your brand to accomplish?